collinprather/blog/_posts/2020-03-11-streamlit-docker-pt2.md

 Now, the web app will be served at `<EC2 public IP address>:8501`!
 The public IP address can be found under "IPv4 Public IP" in the AWS console.
 Once you've located it, pull open a web browser and verify that your app is running as expected!

 {% include alert.html text="When you're done, don't forget to terminate your instance!" %}

+Now, head over to [part 3](https://collinprather.github.io/blog/docker/aws/2020/03/12/streamlit-docker-pt3.html) to learn how to add a Postgres backend to this app!